aurbman/BayAreaNews.bundle/README.md

  /!\ Installing it this way does not come with the auto-update option /!\

 Download the latest version (green button on this page) and after unzipping, make sure the folder name is called "BayAreaNews.bundle" (remove the -master part)
-Move the HawaiiNews.bundle to your plugin directory
+Move the BayAreaNews.bundle to your plugin directory

 Mac: ~/Library/Application Support/Plex Media Server/Plug-ins
 Windows: C:\Users\YOURUSERNAME\AppData\Local\Plex Media Server\Plug-ins